Monarchy of Norway: Veto of laws

 The King has to sign all laws in order for them to become valid.
 He can veto any law.
 However, if two separate Stortings approve the law, it becomes valid even without the King's consent.
 The Crown has not vetoed any law since the dissolution of the union with Sweden.

-Article 78 states: If the King assents to the Bill, he appends his signature, whereby it becomes law.If he does not assent to it, he returns it to the Storting with a statement that he does not for the time being find it expedient to sanction it.
+Article 78 states: If the King assents to the Bill, he appends his signature, whereby it becomes law.

+If he does not assent to it, he returns it to the Storting with a statement that he does not for the time being find it expedient to sanction it.
 In that case the Bill must not again be submitted to the King by the Storting then assembled. [...]

 Church of Norway

 Until 2012 the constitutional head of the Church of Norway, also known as the Evangelical Lutheran Church of Norway, was the King.
 The Church of Norway professes the Lutheran branch of Christianity, and is a member of the Porvoo Communion.

-Since 2012 the Church has been self-governing, although it remains the established state church, which 86% of Norwegians are members of.
+Since 2012 the Church has been self-governing, although it remains the established state church, which 63,7% of the population are members of.
 In accordance with the constitution, the Norwegian King as head of state must be a member of the Evangelical Lutheran Church of Norway.

 Pardoning criminals

-Article 20 states: The King shall have the right in the Council of State to pardon criminals after sentence has been passed.A pardon is the forgiveness of a crime and the penalty associated with it.
+Article 20 states: The King shall have the right in the Council of State to pardon criminals after sentence has been passed.

+A pardon is the forgiveness of a crime and the penalty associated with it.
 It may be given if new information on the crime or criminal has come to light after sentencing has begun.
 A pardon may entail a complete or partial withdrawal of punishment.

 The practical execution of this right has been delegated to the Ministry of Justice which may dismiss an application for a pardon.
 The formal approval of a pardon has to be done by the King in Council.
 In 2004 a total of 51 applications for pardon were approved and 274 were denied.

 In impeachment proceedings, the King cannot pardon a defendant without the consent of the Storting.